 During the time Connections TC is being developed, we will send referrals for Therapeutic Communities services for adult clients with a serious mental illness to Birch Tree Communities, Inc. (see attached MOU).
-If capacity is limited, Connections will assess the feasibility of opening an Acute Crisis Unit in the Region.

 - E.3.B.
 Describe how your company will provide services to ASH patients, potential patients, and former patients within the Region you are proposing to provide services and describe your plan to meet the requirements in RFQ Section 2.3.2.B including but not limited to: - a.
 Serve the following population in the delivery of services pertaining to ASH within the Vendor's Region: i.
 Adults, youth, and children residing within the Vendor's respective Region, who are awaiting an ASH bed, Clients referred by ASH currently receiving services at ASH who were residing in Region at time of admission and preparing for discharge to return to Region, or Client referred by ASH who have been discharged from behavioral health treatment services at ASH, including those with Community-based 911 Status.